 ‘We heard a battle scream, likely from the bald eagles, but there was another shriek.’

-The hawk queen waits patiently, her eyes slightly wide.
+The hawk queen waits patiently, her eyes wide.

-‘It was not of a vulture, of that much I am sure.
-Couldn’t have been a gull either; those white-winged rats may flock with Birds of Prey, but they are of Lake in nature.
+‘It was not the call of a vulture, of that much I am sure.
+Couldn’t have been a gull either; those white-winged rats may flock with the Birds of Prey, but they are of Lake in nature.
 They cannot make our calls.’

-The channel is quiet for a moment.
-Mousetalon summons the strength to straighten his bent leg and stands up tall.
+The channel is quiet for a long moment.
+Mousetalon summons all of his strength to straighten his bent leg and stands up tall.
 A small trickle of blood drips down from his shoulder and stains the crag with rust.
 Then, Jemcis sends once more.

-‘You’ve gathered very useful information, my boys.
+‘You’ve gathered very useful information for our flock, boys.
 Despite your full bellies and lack of an offering for your queen, I graciously thank you both.
 Now, begone; the king and I have much planning to do.’

 ‘The king?’
-Scartail sends, his tone of thought bewildered.
-‘But, my Queen, you said King Beu–’
+Scartail sends, his tone bewildered.
+‘But, my queen, you said King Beu–’

 A terrible war shriek from above provides Scartail his explanation.
-The channel closes as the scouts fly away, though Mousetalon’s wingflap is more hobble than anything else.
+The channel closes as the scouts fly away.
+Mousetalon’s wingflap is a hobble and nothing else.

-Hawk King Laentus swoops low and lands in the nest beside his queen, his scarlet shoulder feathers fluffed from the high-altitude crosswinds he once rode like a leaf on a wave.
-The channel opens narrow and they share many thoughts, sealing the fate of Monksville’s avian kingdom.
+Snake Eater High Laentus swoops low and lands in the nest beside his queen, his scarlet shoulder feathers fluffed from the high-altitude crosswinds he rode like a leaf on a wave.
+The channel opens narrow and they share many thoughts.
+The fate of Monksville’s avian kingdom is sealed.

 Green Turtle Pond

 The osprey meets the owl at North Cove.
 They land upon the branch scored by talons and the beak of an ambitious seagull, the very branch upon which The Vultress told her stories many times earlier in the day.
-The night’s chill seizes the air as the two Birds of Prey stare intently into one another’s souls, neither backing down, neither showing weakness, neither so much as blinking a single eye.
+The night’s chill seizes the air as the two Birds of Prey stare intently into one another’s eyes, one another’s souls, neither backing down, neither relinquishing dominance, neither so much as blinking a single eye.
 Then, the witch doctor balances on one taloned foot, spans his wings wide, and swivels his head ‘round and ‘round, releasing a series of ethereal hoots.
 The osprey submits, bending his legs in a bow.

-‘High Lord Hilaetos,’ sends the owl, returning to mortal perch.
+‘High Lord Hilaetos,’ sends the witch doctor, returning to mortal perch.

 ‘High Lúaloch,’ sends the osprey, holding his bow.

-A bright sliver of moon emerges from behind the snowcapped mountain, painting Monksville a ghostly silver.
+A bright sliver of moon emerges from behind the tall snowcapped mountain, painting the lake a ghostly silver.

-‘The Sticks is a wonderful keep, Lúaloch, and The Basin a spectacular courtyard.
-I’m very grateful for my position on this lake, you know it to be true; my quarrel is not with any of Monksville’s kingdoms, especially not my own, but with what lies outside the jungle in which I roost at night.’
+‘The Sticks is a grand keep, Lúaloch, and The Basin a spectacular courtyard.
+I’m very grateful for my position on this lake, you know it to be true; my quarrel is not with any of Monksville’s kingdoms, especially not my own, but with those who lie outside the jungle in which I roost at night.’

 ‘The hawks of the scarlet tails, yes,’ Lúaloch sends, bobbing his head in a nod.
 ‘They’ve outgrown their home along the river which feeds our lake, it seems.’